Cameron van der Burgh: Personal life

 Van der Burgh went to Glenstantia Primary as a young boy but matriculated at Crawford College in 2006.
 He studied Financial Management through UNISA part-time and was interested in becoming an entrepreneur after his swimming career.
 Since the London Olympics, van der Burgh has received various awards including South African Style Icon 2012, GQ 7th best-dressed man 2012, and has gone on to make various magazine covers and appeared in South African TV shows.
 He has made many appearances around the country giving motivational speeches and attending gala dinners.
 He has been linked to a few charities and recently fed underprivileged kids in Alexandria with his Olympic earnings.
 Most recently he has become the ambassador for Steps, a charity that treats kids born with clubfoot.

 Sponsors

 Following the 2012 Summer Olympics, van der Burgh received several sponsorships, including Arena, Investec, Audi, USN, and Tag Heuer, with his most recent being a four-year deal with multi-brand corporation Procter & Gamble as the new Head and Shoulders ambassador, joining the likes of Michael Phelps, Lionel Messi and Jenson Button.
 He is estimated to be earning between $200,000 and $400,000 per year from sponsorship deals.

 Investment career

-Van der Burgh created a big passion for the financial markets from a young age when he won the JSE School Challenge in 2005 and has gone to further manage a portion of his own capital ever since.
+Van der Burgh developed a passion for the financial markets from a young age when he won the JSE School Challenge in 2005 and has gone to further manage a portion of his own capital ever since.
 He recently revealed he enjoys commodities in particular.

 Cameron joined Andurand Capital, a hedge fund in London, as an analyst in 2018.